Terms & Conditions of Sale and Service

 7.5 Trial Goods

-Where Goods have been supplied under an at-home trial prior to purchase, any return accepted by Highgate Healthcare will incur a handling fee of 30% of the value of the Goods plus freight costs.
+Where Goods have been supplied or used under any trial arrangement (including in-home trials, showroom trials, community trials or similar) prior to purchase, any return accepted by Highgate Healthcare will incur a handling fee of 30% of the value of the Goods plus freight costs, unless otherwise required by law.

 7.6 Custom Goods